 Star Wars will always hold a special place in the hearts of many, and I probably don’t need to tell you the odds of a new entry ever surpassing The Empire Strikes Back (although Rogue One comes closer to matching it than I thought possible).
 The battle of Hoth is still one of the best action scenes in the series, fan favorite characters like Yoda, Boba Fett, and Lando Calrissian debuted in it, and Darth Vader went from being just a good or great villain to one of the most iconic in fiction with only four little words.
 As papa Skywalker once said: “Impressive.
 Most impressive.”

 The Strangers is probably the most underrated film on this list, and the scariest.
 Seriously, this is the only movie that instills so much genuine dread and anxiety in me that I struggle to go to sleep after seeing it, and yes, that includes rewatches.
-No other film has made me scared to be in my own house like this home invasion flick, and I will continue to champion it until it’s widely regarded as the horror masterpiece that it deserves to be treated as.
+No other film has made me scared to be in my own house like this home invasion flick, and I will continue to champion it until it’s widely regarded as the horror masterpiece that it is.

 Check out our Strangers double feature podcast episode here.